 All teachers and support staff who work with the pupil will be made aware of their needs, the outcomes sought, the support provided and any teaching strategies or approaches that are required.
-This will be recorded on an Individual Learning Plan and will be shared with appropriate members of staff who are working with the child.
-Parents/carers will receive a copy of the education plan, so they can support their child at home.
+This will be recorded on an Individual Learning Plan (ILP) (Appendix 3) and will be shared with appropriate members of staff who are working with the child.
+Parents/carers will receive a copy of the Individual Learning Plan, so they can support their child at home.